asuresh213/Robust-subspace-recovery-and-tda/README.md

 The `_demo_SubspaceRecovery.py` illustrates the recovery of lower dimensional subspaces using (S)RSR and using it to resolve phantom homologies in TDA.

 The `_demo_TopMLwithGiotto.py` file illustrates the usage of the robust tda library [Giotto-tda](https://giotto-ai.github.io/gtda-docs/0.5.1/library.html) to do homology computations on synthetically generated point clouds $\mathcal{X}$ corresponding to four different shapes.
 Subsequently these diagrams are vectorized via the so called `PersistenceEntropy` function.
-Finally these vectorizations are used as input features in random forest classifier, which classifies our data with a 100\% out-of-bag accuracy.
+Finally these vectorizations are used as input features in random forest classifier, which classifies our synthetic data with a 100\% out-of-bag accuracy.

 The `_demo_TopMLwithGiotto.ipynb` is a python notebook of the above file that can be run online.